-Each of the largest announced or proposed transactions from 2004 through 2013 on Annexes A through J, given the termination of the AT&T/T-Mobile transaction, were all-stock examples of this form or included a fixed ratio stock component (e.g., in the January 2004 JPMorgan Chase/Bank One transaction, each share of Bank One common stock was exchanged for 1.32 shares of JPMorgan Chase common stock; in the January 2005 Procter & Gamble/Gillette transaction, each share of Gillette common stock was exchanged for 0.975 shares of Procter & Gamble common stock; in the March 2006 AT&T/BellSouth transaction, each share of BellSouth common stock was exchanged for 1.325 shares of AT&T common stock; in the November 2007 proposed but ultimately abandoned BHP Billiton/Rio Tinto transaction, each share of Rio Tinto common stock would have been exchanged for three shares of BHP Billiton common stock; in the September 2008 Bank of America/Merrill Lynch transaction, each share of Merrill Lynch common stock was exchanged for 0.8595 shares of Bank of America common stock; in the January 2009 Pfizer/Wyeth transaction, each share of Wyeth common stock was exchanged for 0.985 shares of Pfizer common stock and \$33.00 cash; in the April 2010 CenturyLink/Qwest transaction, each share of Qwest common stock was exchanged for 0.1664 shares of CenturyLink common stock; in the July 2011 Express Scripts/Medco Health transaction, each share of Medco common stock was exchanged for 0.81 shares of Aristotle Holding, Inc., a direct wholly owned subsidiary of Express Scripts, and \$28.80 cash; in the Softbank/Sprint transaction announced in October 2012, each share of Sprint common stock was exchanged for one share of common stock in a new publicly traded Sprint parent entity ("New Sprint") or \$7.30 in cash); and, in the Omnicom/Publicis self-described merger of equals announced in July 2013 (and set forth at Annex J), each issued and outstanding share of Publicis will be exchanged for 1 share of Publicis Omnicom Group N.V. (the "NewCo"), while each issued and outstanding share of Omnicom will be exchanged for 0.813008 shares of NewCo; shareholders of Publicis and Omnicom will receive special transaction dividends of €1.00 and
+Each of the largest announced or proposed transactions from 2004 through 2014 on Annexes A through K, given the termination of the AT&T/T-Mobile transaction, were all-stock examples of this form or included a fixed ratio stock component.
+In the January 2004 JPMorgan Chase/Bank One transaction, each share of Bank One common stock was exchanged for 1.32 shares of JPMorgan Chase common stock; in the January 2005 Procter & Gamble/Gillette transaction, each share of Gillette common stock was exchanged for 0.975 shares of Procter & Gamble common stock; in the March 2006 AT&T/BellSouth transaction, each share of BellSouth common stock was exchanged for 1.325 shares of AT&T common stock; in the November 2007 proposed but ultimately abandoned BHP Billiton/Rio Tinto transaction, each share of Rio Tinto common stock would have been exchanged for three shares of BHP Billiton common stock; in the September 2008 Bank of America/Merrill Lynch transaction, each share of Merrill Lynch common stock was exchanged for 0.8595 shares of Bank of America common stock; in the January 2009 Pfizer/Wyeth transaction, each share of Wyeth common stock was exchanged for 0.985 shares of Pfizer common stock and \$33.00 cash; in the April 2010 CenturyLink/Qwest transaction, each share of Qwest common stock was exchanged for 0.1664 shares of CenturyLink common stock; in the July 2011 Express Scripts/Medco Health transaction, each share of Medco common stock was exchanged for 0.81 shares of Aristotle Holding, Inc., a direct wholly owned subsidiary of Express Scripts, and \$28.80 cash; in the Softbank/Sprint transaction announced in October 2012, each share of Sprint common stock was exchanged for one share of common stock in a new publicly traded Sprint parent entity ("New Sprint") or \$7.30 in cash); in the Omnicom/Publicis self-described merger of equals announced in July 2013 (and set forth at Annex J), each issued and outstanding share of Publicis will be exchanged for 1 share of Publicis Omnicom Group N.V. (the "NewCo"), while each issued and outstanding share of Omnicom will be exchanged for 0.813008 shares of NewCo; shareholders of Publicis and Omnicom will receive special transaction dividends of €1.00 and \$2.00 per share, respectively, subject to adjustments; and, in the November 2014 Allergan-Actavis PLC transaction, each share of Allergan, Inc. common stock will be converted into the right to receive a combination of 0.3683 of an Actavis share and \$129.22 in cash.